 - Self-motivated, independently able to identify issues and come up with innovative solutions

-- 25 hours a week at $16 an hour
+- Wage: $16 an hour

 No More Deaths is an equal-opportunity employer and strongly encourages applications from people of color, persons with disabilities, women, and LGBTQ+ applicants.
 Individuals with personal ties to the border or who identify as coming from an affected community are especially encouraged to apply.
 Thanks for your interest in this position!